-St. Edmunds Property Owners, Inc. supports that concept and practice of RESPONSIBLE Short Term Rentals.
+St. Edmunds Property Owners, Inc. supports the idea and practice of RESPONSIBLE Short Term Rentals.

-- Occupancy does not exceed the design capacity of the building and its Septic System
+- Number of occupants does not exceed the design capacity of the building and its septic system

-- Septic System is up to date, properly and regularly maintained and operating perfectly
+- Septic System is operating properly and is regularly maintained

 - The landlord is onsite or nearby or readily accessible 24/7 and is known to and readily accessible by the neighbours 24/7 in case of any emergency or tenant problems

 - Adequate on site parking for ALL vehicles associated with the property